Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 Brazil is the strongest documented empirical center because it has visible depth across education, research, publication, and institutional activity.

-South Korea is a current institutional proof point because SignWriting appears inside public dictionary infrastructure connected to a national-language institution.
+South Korea is a current institutional case study because SignWriting appears inside public dictionary infrastructure connected to a national-language institution.

 Those two cases should be read together, but not collapsed into one story.